Laranguyen811/stock-market-application-2024/README.md

 ![Stock Market Application Image](https://github.com/Laranguyen811/stock-market-application-2024/assets/36720666/d68560b1-4495-403f-913b-75a537ac4340)

 ## Introduction
-My pilot project creates a stock market application to assist financial insights.
+My pilot project creates a stock market application, focusing on Socially Responsible Investing, to assist financial insights.
 If you are an individual trader and investor, it provides essential information to help you make decisions.

 ## Features
 * Real-Time Data Visualisation